-Unfortunately, despite easing of restrictions in 2014 still does not allow for American tourist travel to Cuba, and a lot of people are still confused as to how it affects their own ability to visit this long-desired destination.
+Unfortunately, Americans are still not officially allowed to do tourist travel to Cuba, and a lot of people are still confused as to how it affects their own ability to visit this long-desired destination.
 Can Americans freely travel to Cuba now?
 The answer is still no, but the lines have certainly become blurred, and there are legal ways for Americans traveling to Cuba.

 Since we recently traveled to Cuba, and have managed to navigate the uncertain waters, we are happy to pass on the information we have, in hopes of encouraging you to consider your options and be ready for when touristic travel to Cuba does finally open for Americans.

 Before 2014, travel was tightly restricted, meaning most Americans with no business in Cuba weren’t allowed to go.
 Those with business in Cuba (see the 12 categories of travel below) had to apply for a license from the government.
 The 2014 announcement lifted the requirement for those 12 categories of travelers to apply for a license for travel, however the categories do still apply, and tourism (read: a week at the beach) is still not allowed.

 What are the 12 approved categories of travel?

 At this time, any American who fits into these 12 categories can travel to Cuba.
 The categories are fairly broad and cover a lot of situations, and travelers are now able to self-govern whether they fit into a category.

 - Official business of the U.S. government, foreign governments, and certain intergovernmental organizations

 - Public performances, clinics, workshops, athletic and other competitions, and exhibitions